microsoft/vscode-docs/api/extension-guides/overview.md

 ## Other Samples

-These samples illustrate one [vscode API](/api/references/vscode-api) usage or a [Contribution Point](/api/references/contribution-points).
+These samples illustrate one [VS Code API](/api/references/vscode-api) usage or a [Contribution Point](/api/references/contribution-points).

 These samples do not contain a guide.
 However, most of them have well-commented source code: